zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 		- ![image.png](../assets/image_1665563718258_0.png)
 	- ## Types of compensation for bonding
 		- Value of using the product.
 So the value of your product is actually the first and most useful thing that you can still do going forward.
-		- cash.
+		- Cash.
 US dollars, or Euros, or Bitcoins, or whatever they might want to get paid to join your network.
 You can see this in a lot of entertainment products, with celebrities, and whatnot.
-		- equity shares, traditionally, to your employees.
+		- Equity shares, traditionally, to your employees.
 But increasingly, people are wondering whether it should be shared beyond employees.
-		- discounted fees.
+		- Discounted fees.
-		- premier placements and traffic and attention, extra traffic and attention to people.
+		- Premier placements and traffic and attention, extra traffic and attention to people.
 People are willing to bond to you if you promise them things like that.
 		- You give them status symbols in the system.
-		- early access to various pieces, or to different communities within your product.
+		- Early access to various pieces, or to different communities within your product.
-		- voting or decision making, the ability to edit things or to change things, really power in your network.
+		- Voting or decision making, the ability to edit things or to change things, really power in your network.
-		- premier software features.
+		- Premier software features.
 Functionality like power that other people don't have.
 		- membership into this valuable clique, or access to other nodes they wouldn't normally get access to.
 		- real world perks like dinner, or tickets to the ball game.
 We've seen that repeatedly, certainly in the sales process.
 		- Another thing you can give people is really a belief in the mission.
 This is a right brain compensation.
 It's a intrinsic motivator, but you've got to put it on your list, because some of your businesses will have the ability to create belief in the various nodes who want to join.
-		-
+		- commitment to a set of human relationships, another right brain intrinsic thing.
+		- fungible tokens.
+Just people are adding tokens to certain marketplaces and saying, "If you continue to run your labor through our marketplace, you will earn more tokens, which will be worth money in the future."
+		- non-fungible tokens.
+NFTs, so far have been mostly about art and art communities and whatnot.